Testosterone Lawsuits: Low-T Replacement Drugs Linked to Cardiovascular Problems

 As a member of the PSC, Dr. Hoffman will play a leadership role in shaping plaintiff's cases as the litigation progresses.
 He has also been selected as co-chair of the Science Committee and the State Coordinating Committee in the Multidistrict Litigation.

 If you or a loved one has suffered serious adverse medical affects after taking AndroGel or any other similar drug, please contact the Ross Feller Casey testosterone attorneys for a free case evaluation.
-Ross Feller Casey handles cases, including testosterone therapy lawsuits, on a contingency basis, meaning that you will not pay anything unless we recover compensation on your behalf.
+Ross Feller Casey's Low T lawyers handle cases, including testosterone therapy lawsuits, on a contingency basis, meaning that you will not pay anything unless we recover compensation on your behalf.

 Testosterone Litigation in the News: